Oleksandr-Zhabenko/logical-constraints/README.md

 # logical-constraints
-Some library functions and data to simplify the writing of the simple logical constraints of Eq and Ord classes data instances
+Some library functions and data to simplify the writing of the simple logical constraints of Ord typeclass data instances.